ryodohemmi/mkgraticule_planet/README.md

 conda install gdal
 ```

+## Design notes

+For the rationale behind the graticule-generation workflow and a comparison with QGIS-native projected-grid tools and `sf::st_graticule()`, see [docs/design/comparison-with-qgis-and-sf.md](docs/design/comparison-with-qgis-and-sf.md).

 ## Usage
 Output filenames may be specified either with or without the `.gpkg` extension.
 If the extension is omitted, it is added automatically.